Tom’s Cycle Touring & Bikepacking Kit List

 Warning: Any blogger who tells you there’s a “best” set of equipment for cycle touring or bikepacking, or that you absolutely must have something (especially if it’s expensive), probably has a vested interest in you buying it.
 Just saying.

-Latest posts about cycle touring & bikepacking gear:
+Latest blog posts about cycle touring & bikepacking gear: